 There’s ample evidence that many teachers unconsciously punish boys more than girls and also provide their male students with more positive feedback.
 There’s no finger-pointing here — everyone teaches and disciplines differently.
 But it’s always nice to hit the reset button, isn’t it?
 Even if it just means getting even better when you’re already doing something well?

-Studies of a variety of classrooms over the years have shown that boys tend to be more likely to speak up during a class discussion, whether or not they know the content as well as their peers and whether or not they’re being called on.
-Be mindful of this tendency, and make a point to focus on more equal class participation.
+Studies of various classrooms over the years have shown that boys tend to be more likely to speak up during a class discussion, whether or not they know the content as well as their peers and whether or not they’re being called on.
+Be mindful of this tendency, and make a point of focusing on more equal class participation.

 Update Your Classroom Library